- Global Programmes

 Mountain Gorilla (Gorilla Berengei)

-This IUCN-listed critically endangered species’ most serious threat to gorillas is habitat loss.
-The rich volcanic soil of the Virunga National Park shared by Rwanda, Uganda and the Democratic Republic of Congo (DRC) is as highly valued as farming land.
+This IUCN-listed critically endangered species’ most serious threat is habitat loss.
+The rich volcanic soil of the Virunga National Park shared by Rwanda, Uganda and the Democratic Republic of Congo is as highly valued as farming land.
 In these three counties lies a regional conservation program stressing the importance of maintaining the virgin forest watershed and development of ecotourism to abate park encroachment.
 The establishment of this programme was partly a response to occasional confrontations between Mountain Gorillas and farmers with the former foraging for bamboo in the ‘bamboo zone’ lying adjacent to human settlements and farms.
 INBAR already works with the Center for International Forestry Research on bamboo restoration in and around the Virunga National Park in the DRC, while both Uganda and Rwanda are also INBAR member states.
 In this case, bamboo (grow in 2,200-2,800 metres) acts as a buffer zone for the habitat conservation (ranging in altitude from 2,200–4,300 metres) and provides shoots as food supplement to the Gorillas.

 Bale Monkey (Chlorocebus djamdjamensis)

-The Bale Monkey is endemic to the highlands of Ethiopia and lives in low densities in native bamboo forests found east of the Ethiopian Rift Valley in the Bale Mountains at elevations from 2400 to 3000 metres above sea level.
+The Bale Monkey is endemic to the highlands of Ethiopia and lives in low densities in native bamboo forests found east of the Ethiopian Rift Valley in the Bale Mountains at elevations from 2,400 to 3,000 m above sea level.
 The species is listed as vulnerable on the IUCN Red List of Threatened Species, with habitat loss and degradation posing the main threats.
 Today, their range is less than 20,000 km² and becoming increasingly fragmented.
-With a regional office in Ethiopia and strong links to Ethiopia’s Ministry of Environment, Forests and Climate Change, INBAR could play a key role in coordinating habitat-based conservation responses
+With a regional office in Ethiopia and strong links to Ethiopia’s Ministry of Environment, Forests and Climate Change, INBAR could play a key role in coordinating habitat-based conservation responses.

 Greater Bamboo Lemur (Prolemur sinus)